 Current Tips Regulations

-The Department’s Tips regulations are available in the Code of Federal Regulations (CFR) at Title 29 Part 531, Subpart D - Tipped Employees (§ 531.50 et seq.).
+The Department’s regulations regarding tipped employees under the Fair Labor Standards Act (FLSA) are provided in the Code of Federal Regulations (CFR) at Title 29 Part 531, Subpart D - Tipped Employees (§ 531.50 et seq.).
+Records to be kept by employers for tipped employees are discussed in 29 CFR § 516.28.
+Among other topics, the regulations address:

 Regulatory History 2020-2024